efunzz/yale-school-of-art-assignment/README.md

 The style for the website is inspired by mainly by the homepage design of : https://www.behance.net/gallery/113378875/Copernicus-Science-Center-website-redesign.

-Images used in the website are taken from the school webiste for th epublications as well as their school instagram page: https://www.instagram.com/yaleschoolofart/?hl=en
+Images used in the website are taken from the school website publications page: https://www.art.yale.edu/publications as well as their school instagram page: https://www.instagram.com/yaleschoolofart/?hl=en

 ## Technologies Used